redromnon/iBackep/README.md

 **Note - This project is still under development**

 ### Requirements
-You will need **libimobiledevice** to be installed for the program to work.
+You will need the following packages to be installed for the program to work:
+- **libimobiledevice**
+- **libimobiledevice-utils**

 Run `idevicebackup2 --help` to check if it's already installed on your system.

-### Current Features
+### Features
 - Perform backup and restore operations (Tested on iPhone 5s)
+- Light and Dark themes support

 ### Roadmap
 - Better UI